xinyi-wang02/ac2152024_group_X/README.md

 #### Kubernetes Deployment

 We deployed the frontend and API service containers to the Kubernetes cluster to address key distributed systems challenges, such as load balancing.
-The pipeline includes a Dockerfile and Ansible playbooks that build and push container images for the frontend and API services to Google Container Registry (GCR).
-It also provisions a Kubernetes cluster on Google Kubernetes Engine (GKE) using Ansible, with support for GKE cluster autoscaling through node pool scaling.
-The entire pipeline is orchestrated with shell scripts that manage GCP authentication, configure secrets, and implement infrastructure as code (IaC) to fully automate the deployment process.
+The pipeline includes a Dockerfile and Ansible playbooks that build and push container images for the frontend and API services to Artifact Registry.
+It also deploys a Kubernetes cluster on Google Kubernetes Engine (GKE) using Ansible, with support for GKE cluster autoscaling through node pool scaling.
+The entire pipeline is orchestrated with shell scripts that manage GCP authentication, and configure secrets to fully automate the deployment process.

 The following is a screenshot of the Kubernetes cluster we are running in GCP: